z669016/mybooks/README.md

 ### End-to-end tests
 The validations do not kick in on unit tests, they require at least a mocked web environment to be tested.
-Of course, you can test using Postman or some other tool, but I guess that is not even that easy when using security tokens you get after login and must be passed though a header.
-Possibly Postman has a standard soluyion, but I didn't want to invest time on that.
+Of course, you can test using [Postman](https://www.postman.com/) or some other tool, but I guess that is not even that easy when using security tokens you get after login and must be passed though a header.
+Possibly Postman has a standard solution, but I didn't want to invest time on that.
+Nonetheless, automated end-to-end tests with as little additional technology as possible was preferred.

-Using ```@SpringBootTest``` and ```@AutoConfigureMockMvs``` made e2e testing pretty easy.
+Using ```@SpringBootTest``` and ```@AutoConfigureMockMvs``` made end-to-end testing pretty easy.
 I was able to check proper response codes on errors and proper error messages.

+With [Jackson FasterXML](https://github.com/FasterXML/jackson) it was quite straight forward to transform JSON responses back into POJO's for additional validation of the content of the response body, or to set the content on the request body.

 ### Set<?> instead of List<?>
 When reading on JPA and Hibernate, I read about using ```Set``` instead of ```List```, as a Set is more safe, because